How I Made My WordPress Site 1311% Faster with Cloudways and WPMU DEV Plugins

 In the screenshot above, I have already added my own domain name by clicking the Domain Management tab and filling out the simple form.
 Fortunately, I didn’t forget to change my DNS records so the new URL works.

 Now you’re ready to add content to your new site or migrate your old one.
-You can also give Cloudways a try for yourself with an even better freebie than a 14-day trial.
+You can also give Cloudways a try for yourself with an even better freebie than a 3-day trial.

 Here at WPMU DEV, we worked hard to secure a sweet deal for you.
-In case you’re wondering, it’s absolutely not an affiliate link since We Don’t Do Affiliates So Please Stop Asking!For a free $50 Cloudways credit, use promo code WPMUDEV or click the button below.
+In case you’re wondering, it’s absolutely not an affiliate link.For a free $50 Cloudways credit, use promo code WPMUDEV or click the button below.

-Your $50 credit will be automatically added to your account when you upgrade from your free 14-day trial.
-This credit can be applied to your account at any time no matter when you read this article.
+Your $50 credit will be automatically added to your account when you upgrade from your free 3-day trial.
+This credit can be applied only if you use the coupon at the time of signup.

 Smush: How to Optimize Your Images for Unreal Speed